Free Click & Collect Collect your order from our showrooms

 Whilst traditional porcelain (7mm-12mm thick) tends to require adherence to a robust base or foundation surface, such as screed, Tile Merchant 20mm porcelain tiles are strong enough to withstand any amount of pressure all on their own.

-The crème de la crème of our outdoor porcelain 20mm tiles is that they are, in addition to all of the above, also super easy to install.
 You can choose to install porcelain tiles outside by yourself, DIY, or find a tried-and-trusted contractor local to your area through our website.

 Either way, the cost of installing porcelain tiles is minimal.
 They can also be freely repositioned for maximum design flexibility, and fitted into awkward, tight, or unusual spaces.